What makes the CANNP different?

 What sorts of research avenues are available to me?

-At no additional cost, professional members via our Members Only section, have access to Galen’s Watch — a publication that focuses on complementary medicine and presents as a summary of current research, reviewing human studies sourced from over 80 peer-reviewed journals.
-As well, at a deep discount, Members can access the Textbook of Natural Medicine, an on-line tool unsurpassed in its’ authority and scope.
-CANNP maintains a Research Library that highlights websites, journals, stats and apps found to be helpful to nutritionists and complementary practitioners.
-Much of the focus we provide centers on business development such as our newsletter articles and Tag the Expert podcasts.
+At no additional cost, professional members via our Members Only section, have access to a Research Library that highlights websites, journals, stats and apps found to be helpful to nutritionists and complementary practitioners.
+Much of the focus we provide centers on business development such as our newsletter articles, Power Hours and Tag the Expert podcasts.

 How can I get help?